onehashai/onehash-connect/help/delete-a-topic.md

 Note that deleting all of the individual messages within a particular topic also deletes that topic.
-Structurally, topics are simply an attribute of messages in Zulip.
+Structurally, topics are simply an attribute of messages in OneHash Connect.

 ## Related articles